govau/content-guide/_accessibility-inclusivity/pdf-accessibility.md

 On mobile devices, PDFs do not comply with [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/){:rel="external"} due to a lack of support for document structure.

-You can only reply on users being able to access an accessible PDF with assistive technologies if they will always be using a desktop or laptop device.
+People can only use assistive technologies to read PDFs if they are using a desktop or laptop device.

 PDFs are also difficult for many users to access on smaller screens as they don't reflow.